cyrusvahidi/jtfs-gpu/README.md

   -->
   </div>

-This repository is the official repository of "Differentiable Time-Frequency Scattering in Kymatio".
+This repository is for the paper "Differentiable Time-Frequency Scattering in Kymatio" (2022).

-We assess Time-Frequency Scattering in Kymatio, for 3 machine listening research applications:
+We assess Time-Frequency Scattering in Kymatio for 3 machine listening research applications:

 * unsupervised manifold learning of spectrotemporal modulations
 * hybrid jtfs + convnet supervised musical instrument classification